wearefrank/charts/charts/zaakbrug/README.md

 Staging is needed if you want to use zgw-to-zds.

-Following sections are about configuring OpenZaak (used as staging zaaksysteem) and the API proxy.
+Following sections are about configuring OpenZaak (used as staging zaaksysteem) and the API proxy.<br />
 Ref: https://open-zaak.readthedocs.io/en/stable/installation/kubernetes.html

-OpenZaak needs a Postgres database with PostGIS
+OpenZaak needs a Postgres database with PostGIS<br />
 ref: https://open-zaak.readthedocs.io/en/stable/installation/prerequisites.html#postgresql-with-postgis

 | Name                                            | Description                                                                                                                      | Value                                                                                                                                                      |